Swiss stocks - Factors to watch on July 25

 3 Min Read

+ZURICH, July 25(Reuters) - The Swiss blue-chip SMI was seen opening 0.2 percent firmer at 8,915 points on Tuesday, according to premarket indications by bank Julius Baer .

-ZURICH, July 25(Reuters) - The following are some of the main factors expected to affect Swiss stocks on Tuesday.
+Here are some of the main factors expected to affect Swiss stocks.

 The Swiss chocolate maker forecast revenue growth would slow this year and reported first-half net profit rose slightly less than the market had expected, hit by sluggish chocolate demand in the United States.